RenzieCoding/View_Portfolio/Learnings/DAX/Using Dax View/README.md

 For me, this saves a lot of headache than doing wild DAX and then getting lost in the process.

-My goal waws to surface only the relevant fields:
+My goal was to surface only the relevant fields:
 - `Company Name` (non-blank)

 - `Product Brand`